nicolasH/DisplayableCreator/README.md

 *:[Java Web Start][java] application: a Java application that can run on your desktop by clicking on a link in your web browser; without needing to install it permanently.

-### Usage :
+## Usage :

-# Step 1 : Displayable creation
+### Step 1 : Displayable creation

 - Drop the image you want to transform into a Displayable onto the top area of the application (by clicking on the top browse button of the app.
 The tiling process will start immediately.

+Done !

 By default the displayables are created in temporary files.
 If you want you can save it to a permanent location on your computer.
-The following actions can be taken :
+The following optional steps can be taken :
-- You can choose the title of the image as it will appear in the iPhone app.
+- You can choose the title of the Displayable as it will appear in the iPhone app.
 - You can choose the name and location of the file that will be saved (but not the extension).

-# Step 2 : Sharing the Displayable(s).
+### Step 2 : Sharing the Displayable(s).

 By default, the Displayable creator start with the sharing enabled, but no Displayable loaded.